 What is Gerontology?

 Gerontology is the study of all aspects of growing old.
 Our program involves an integrated and holistic perspective on this phenomenon that is encapsulated in the following programmatic statement.
 Each person traces a life path from birth to death.
 As the person’s life unfolds, the nature of his or her life path may be understood as a function of complex interactions between inherent processes of aging and the environmental circumstances of the individual’s life.
 Inherent processes of aging involve physiological changes, some of which are a function of genetics and are largely immutable (subject to the potential and constraints of recent advances in genetic engineering), and some of which can be influenced by behavior and lifestyle.
 The circumstances of an individual’s life involve many overlapping environmental factors, including, but not limited to location, life history, economic status, social context, gender and culture.
 During old age each person’s life path, while subject to normative physiological changes over which he or she can exert only limited control, is molded by individual choices and shaped by life circumstances.
 Although the eventual outcome is always death, some people experience a lengthy old age in good health in a nurturing environment, while others experience a much briefer period of old age characterized by ill health and environmental conditions that hasten death.
-There are a multitude of possible life path trajectories in old age.
-Gerontology is concerned with understanding the characteristics and determinants of individual life paths in old age.
+There are a multitude of possible life paths in old age.
+Gerontology is concerned with understanding the characteristics and determinants of individual life paths and their consequences in old age.
 It involves all of the disciplines that impinge on this process, but necessitates their integration in a manner that transcends them all in developing a comprehensive perspective on the phenomenon of growing old.

 What are the career opportunities for a person with a Ph.D. in Gerontology?